 Example 7: Get dynamic parameters

-The command in the example uses the Get-DynamicParameters function to get the dynamic parametersthat the Certificate provider adds to the Get-ChildItem cmdlet when it is used in the Cert: drive.
+function to get the dynamic parametersthat the Certificate provider adds to the Get-ChildItem

-The Get-DynamicParameters function in this example gets the dynamic parameters of a cmdlet.
+function in this example gets the dynamic parameters of a cmdlet.
 Thisis an alternative to the method used in the previous example.
 Dynamic parameter can be added to acmdlet by another cmdlet or a provider.

 Example 8: Get all commands of all types

-This command gets all commands of all types on the local computer, including executable files in thepaths of the Path environment variable ($env:path).
+This command gets all commands of all types on the local computer, including executable files in thepaths of the Path environment variable ($env:path

 It returns an ApplicationInfo object (System.Management.Automation.ApplicationInfo) for eachfile, not a FileInfo object (System.IO.FileInfo).